|

 hat.
 In my mind’s eye, I can see him sitting in his director’s chair,

 constantly saying, “what a great line!”
+The film is loosely based

 on Upton Sinclair’s novel, Oil, published in 1927.
 Sinclair was a